GLOBAL Alert Overide

 • Who is your audience?

 • Are your proposed social media platforms the best way to reach them?
+Let us know if you are unsure.

-• Have you reviewed the UF brand guidelines?
+• Have you reviewed the UF brand guidelines and are you familiar with social media best practices?

 • Do you have sufficient staff time and resources to manage the platform(s)?
 Consistent and frequent posting, interacting, and engaging are essential to a successful social media presence.